uhh-lt/SCoT/installationGuide.md

 For styling the frontend I used [Bootstrap-Vue](https://bootstrap-vue.js.org/), a Bootstrap version developed especially for the Vue.js framework.

 The backend is implemented in Python and MySQL.
 For accessibility reasons I decided to use Python [records](https://github.com/kennethreitz/records) to query the database.
 Records is an easy-to-use library to access most relational database types.
 Since SCoT only queries the database, records is sufficient.
 The REST API is implemented with [Flask](https://palletsprojects.com/p/flask/), a lightwight WSGI web application framework.
-For deploying of the Flask app I use a combination of [uWSGI and nginx](https://github.com/tiangolo/uwsgi-nginx-flask-docker) in the Dockerfile.
+For deploying the Flask app I use a combination of [uWSGI and nginx](https://github.com/tiangolo/uwsgi-nginx-flask-docker) in the Dockerfile.
 To calculate the clusters in the graph, I apply the [Chinese Whispers](http://delivery.acm.org/10.1145/1660000/1654774/p73-biemann.pdf?ip=134.100.17.59&id=1654774&acc=OPEN&key=2BA2C432AB83DA15%2EBB626F2563133BE7%2E4D4702B0C3E38B35%2E6D218144511F3437&__acm__=1568987463_33679382996da1745b5f5c68b46dd4da) algorithm.